Bison Dele: Professional career

-After playing for two seasons at Arizona, Williams was drafted with the 10th pick in the first round of the 1991 NBA Draft by the Orlando Magic.
+After playing for two seasons at Arizona, Williams was drafted with the 10th pick in the first round of the 1991 NBA draft by the Orlando Magic.
 He saw limited action during two seasons in Orlando.

 After playing for Orlando, Williams joined the Denver Nuggets, for whom he played two seasons.
 In 1993–94, he played a career-high 80 games and averaged 8.0 points per game.
 Williams then played one year for the Los Angeles Clippers, earning increased playing time and averaging 15.8 points per game.
 Due to a contract dispute and reports that Williams' asking price was too high, he could not find a team at the beginning of the 1996–97 season, sitting out most of the season.
 He was then signed by the Chicago Bulls nine games before the end of the season and became an important backup player in the Bulls' run to their fifth championship.
 Williams finished his career playing two seasons with the Detroit Pistons, where he set career highs of 16.2 points and 8.9 rebounds per game in 1997–98.

 In 1998, he changed his name to Bison Dele to honor his Native American (Cherokee) and African ancestry, and played his final season under that name.

 Retirement

 Dele suddenly retired from the NBA before the start of the 1999–2000 season at age 30, when he was still in the prime of his career.
 He had been the Pistons' highest-paid player, but had strained relationships with the organization and decided to walk away from the remaining five years and US$36.45 million on his contract rather than be traded.
-It has also been theorized he had never been especially passionate about playing basketball and felt he had earned enough money to allow him to walk away from the pro game and lifestyle.
+It has also been theorized he had never been especially passionate about playing basketball and felt he had earned enough money to allow him to walk away from the professional game and lifestyle.